1-800-463-3000

 At the Cosmo School of Music, we pride ourselves on the quality you receive when you learn with us.
 Every single one of our guitar teachers are all excellent at what they do, and we feel confident that they'll pass that down to you as well.
 Offering lessons to guitar, banjo, mandolin, and ukulele players in Richmond Hill, Oak Ridges, Aurora, Newmarket, Thornhill, Maple, and Markham at our school in Richmond Hill or online — you can be sure that you're receiving incredible music education every single time.

-Are you ready to sign up for new lessons with one of these wonderful music teachers?
-You can sign up for lessons right now on our website, using the forms under each teacher's bio, or contact us at the phone numbers or email below.
+Ready to begin?
+You can sign up for lessons right now on our website using the 'Sign Up Today' button under each teacher's bio, or contact us using the phone number or the 'Contact Us' button below.

 905-787-2090